 Development of Anomaly Resolution Standards

-Servicers and Clients shall participate in the development of anomaly resolution standards and sharing architectures (per Ref ISO 42010).
+Servicers and Clients shall participate in the development of anomaly resolution standards and sharing architectures (per Informative Ref ISO 42010).

 Sharing of Anomaly Information

 Servicers and Clients shall, to the extent it is practical, share information among spacecraft servicers and regarding servicing operations (the community involved in spacecraft servicing) on specific examples of anomaly resolution and attribution that could impact the community as a whole.